ibm-cloud-docs/watson-assistant/response-types-reference.md

 ### Example
 {: response-types-json-channel-transfer-example}

 This example requests a transfer from WhatsApp to the web chat.
 In addition to the `channel_transfer` response, the output also includes a `text` response to be displayed by the web chat integration after the transfer.
-The use of the `channels` array ensures that the `channel_transfer` response is handled only by the Whatsapp integration (before the transfer), and the `connect_to_agent` response only by the web chat integration (after the transfer).
+The use of the `channels` array ensures that the `channel_transfer` response is handled only by the WhatsApp integration (before the transfer), and the `connect_to_agent` response only by the web chat integration (after the transfer).
 For more information about using `channels` to target specific integrations, see [Targeting specific integrations](#assistant-responses-json-target-integrations).

 ```json
 {